Microsoft/azure-docs.pt-pt/articles/dev-spaces/team-development-netcore-visualstudio.md

     ```

 2. Defina um ponto de interrupção neste bloco de código atualizado (pode já ter um definido anteriormente).
-3. Pressione F5 para iniciar o serviço _mywebapi_ , que iniciará o serviço no cluster usando o espaço selecionado.
-Nesse caso, o espaço selecionado é _Scott_.
+3. Hit F5 to start the _mywebapi_ service, which will start the service in your cluster using the selected space.
+The selected space in this case is _scott_.

 Segue-se um diagrama que o ajudará a compreender como funcionam os diferentes espaços.
-O caminho roxo mostra uma solicitação por meio do espaço de _desenvolvimento_ , que é o caminho padrão usado se nenhum espaço for anexado à URL.
-O caminho rosa mostra uma solicitação por meio do espaço de _desenvolvimento/Scott_ .
+The purple path shows a request via the _dev_ space, which is the default path used if no space is prepended to the URL.
+The pink path shows a request via the _dev/scott_ space.

 ![](media/common/Space-Routing.png)

 Esta capacidade incorporada do Azure Dev Spaces permite-lhe testar o código ponto a ponto num ambiente partilhado sem que cada programador tenha de recriar a pilha completa de serviços no respetivo espaço.
 Este tipo de encaminhamento requer que os cabeçalhos de propagação sejam reencaminhados no código da aplicação, conforme ilustrado no passo anterior deste guia.

-### <a name="test-code-running-in-the-_devscott_-space"></a>Código de teste em execução no espaço de _desenvolvimento/Scott_
+### <a name="test-code-running-in-the-_devscott_-space"></a>Test code running in the _dev/scott_ space
-Para testar sua nova versão do *mywebapi* em conjunto com o *WebFrontEnd*, abra o navegador para a URL do ponto de acesso público para o *WebFrontEnd* (por exemplo, http://dev.webfrontend.123456abcdef.eus.azds.io) e vá para a página sobre.
+To test your new version of *mywebapi* in conjunction with *webfrontend*, open your browser to the public access point URL for *webfrontend* (for example, http://dev.webfrontend.123456abcdef.eus.azds.io) and go to the About page.
 Deverá ver a mensagem original "Hello from webfrontend and Hello from mywebapi" (Olá de webfrontend e Olá de mywebapi).

-Em seguida, adicione o elemento "scott.s." parte da URL para que ela leia algo como http\://scott.s.dev.webfrontend.123456abcdef.eus.azds.io e atualize o navegador.
-O ponto de interrupção que você definiu em seu projeto *mywebapi* deve ser atingido.
+Em seguida, adicione o elemento "scott.s." part to the URL so it reads something like http\://scott.s.dev.webfrontend.123456abcdef.eus.azds.io and refresh the browser.
+The breakpoint you set in your *mywebapi* project should get hit.
 Clique em F5 para continuar.
 No browser, deverá ver a nova mensagem "Hello from webfrontend and mywebapi now says something new."
 (Olá de webfrontend e mywebapi agora indica algo de novo).
-Isso ocorre porque o caminho para o código atualizado no *mywebapi* está em execução no espaço de _desenvolvimento/Scott_ .
+This is because the path to your updated code in *mywebapi* is running in the _dev/scott_ space.

-Quando você tiver um espaço de _desenvolvimento_ que sempre contém as alterações mais recentes e supondo que seu aplicativo foi projetado para tirar proveito do roteamento baseado em espaço do DevSpace, conforme descrito nesta seção do tutorial, espero que seja fácil ver como os espaços de desenvolvimento podem auxiliar muito no teste de novos recursos no contexto do aplicativo maior.
-Em vez de precisar implantar _todos os_ serviços em seu espaço privado, você pode criar um espaço privado que deriva de um _dev_e apenas "para cima" os serviços nos quais você está trabalhando.
-A infraestrutura de roteamento de espaços de desenvolvimento manipulará o restante utilizando o máximo de serviços de seu espaço privado que pode ser encontrado, ao mesmo tempo que retorna à versão mais recente em execução no espaço de _desenvolvimento_ .
-E, melhor ainda, _vários_ desenvolvedores podem desenvolver ativamente diferentes serviços ao mesmo tempo em seu próprio espaço, sem interromper uns aos outros.
+Once you have a _dev_ space that always contains your latest changes, and assuming your application is designed to take advantage of DevSpace's space-based routing as described in this tutorial section, hopefully it becomes easy to see how Dev Spaces can greatly assist in testing new features within the context of the larger application.
+Rather than having to deploy _all_ services to your private space, you can create a private space that derives from _dev_, and only "up" the services you're actually working on.
+The Dev Spaces routing infrastructure will handle the rest by utilizing as many services out of your private space as it can find, while defaulting back to the latest version running in the _dev_ space.
+And better still, _multiple_ developers can actively develop different services at the same time in their own space without disrupting each other.

 ### <a name="well-done"></a>Já está!
 Concluiu o guia de introdução!
 Aprendeu a: